-May offers to guarantee British benefits for EU citizens
+May offers to protect benefits of EU citizens living in Britain

 The EU has said before tackling trade and their future relationship that there needs to be "significant progress" on EU priorities, including its demand that Britain settle a "Brexit bill" and the rights of expatriate citizens.

-Davis has sought to say he won the argument of how the talks will be scheduled by getting talks on the divorce agreement and on the future relationship to run in parallel.
-But any talk of trade can only begin in October this year, the EU has said.
+May's spokesman was upbeat, saying the prime minister was confident of getting a good deal with the EU.

+"It is the start of a negotiation," he said, responding to criticism of the rights' offer from the EU.
+"We believe we have made a fair offer."

-(Writing by Elizabeth Piper; Editing by Toby Chopra)
+(Additional reporting by Jan Strupczewski and Gabriela Baczynska in BRUSSELS; Writing by Elizabeth Piper; Editing by Toby Chopra)